How to create a map with MapFast?

 Have you ever dreamed of creating a colored map to showcase statistics and analytics but never knew where to start?
 I understand—it’s complicated.
 But you're in the right place now!

-MapFast allows you to create any choropleth map (colored map) at any scale, with your own data.
-This tutorial will help you to create your own map in 5 steps.
+This tutorial will help you to create your own map in 5 steps:

 1. Pick the region or country